Loans for consolidating debts

-One option is debt consolidation and here we explain why someone might use it, how it works and the effect it might have on your future chances of getting credit.
+One option is debt consolidation and here we explain why someone might use it, how it works and the effect it might have on your future credit applications.

 Debt consolidation is where an individual takes out a loan to pay off several different existing debts, e.g. loans, overdrafts or credit card borrowing.
 Consolidating these different loans into one means there is only one monthly repayment to make, instead of several.
 This can make it easier for some people to keep track of debts and to manage their cashflow when making repayments.